Auste1989/Auste1989.github.io/_posts/2018-09-02-customer-review-analysis.md

 **Modelling**
 I played around with many different combinations of word vectorizer + dimensionality reduction techniques, namely:

+* Count vectorizer with LSA
+* Count vectorizer with NMF
+* Count vectorizer with PCA
-* Count vectorizer
+* Count vectorizer with LDA
-* TF-IDF
-* LSA
+* TF-IDF with LSA
-* NMF
-* PCA
+* TF-IDF with PCA
-* LDA
+* TF-IDF with LDA

 Long story short, Count Vectorizer with NMF generated the most logical separation of and the least overlap between the topics.
-At this point, I was ready to fit a KMeans machine learning algorithm with the vectorized data and cluster my tweets (below you can see what the clusters looked like, projected on 2 dimensions *(please don't try to interpret the axes)*.
+At this point, I was ready to fit a KMeans machine learning algorithm with the vectorized data and cluster my tweets (below you can see what the clusters looked like, projected on 2 dimensional space *(please don't try to interpret the axes)*.

 ![tSNE Chart is  Missing]({{"/assets/images/tSNE.png"|https://github.com/mastaus/mastaus.github.io/blob/master/assets/images/tSNE.png}})

-Despite the large cluster on the bottom-right, we can clearly see other smaller groups of tweets, which is awesome!
-Now my model can be used to categorize new tweets that it hasn't yet seen.
+Despite the large cluster of gold-ish colour at the top, we can clearly see other smaller groups of tweets, which is awesome!
+This means that my model is able to distinguish tweets of different topics.
 As a final step, I assigned an action to each category (cluster) and created a simple recommendation engine that incorporates my sentiment analyzer, vectorizer and clustering algorithm to generate an action recommendation that should, eventually, help reduce airline's customer churn (or that's the idea anyway :smirk:).

 ## Results: